alkenderesi/probe-request-logging/README.md

 ```
 8. Check whether the service is running:
 ```
-sudo systemctl status probe_request_logger.service
+sudo systemctl status probe_request_logging.service
 ```

-The script will install the necessary dependencies and configure the Probe Request Logger service to run automatically on startup.
+The script will install the necessary dependencies and configure the Probe Request Logging service to run automatically on startup.

 ## Usage

-Once the installation is complete, the Probe Request Logger service will start automatically.
+Once the installation is complete, the Probe Request Logging service will start automatically.
 The service logs probe requests detected by the USB Wi-Fi adapter to a csv file on the Raspberry Pi.

 To control the service, you can use the standard `systemctl` commands.
 However the recommended way to stop the service is by shorting the GPIO pin specified in config.yaml to ground, which allows users to stop the service even without a display output or an input device.